httpie/cli/docs/README.md

 ## Request URL

-The only information HTTPie needs to perform a request is a URL.

-The default scheme is `http://` and can be omitted from the argument:
+The Request URL is a unique web address to which the request is sent.
+This argument is required to initiate a request.
+All other arguments can be omitted, in which case HTTPie uses default values.

+Specifying the scheme (`http://` or `https://`) is optional as well.
+If it is not specified, HTTPie defaults to using `http://`.

 ```bash
 $ http example.org
 # → http://example.org
 ```

-HTTPie also installs an `https` executable, where the default scheme is `https://`:
+HTTPie includes an `https` executable specifically designed to handle HTTPS requests.
+To use this, simply replace `http` with `https` in your command.
+When `https` is used to initiate a request, the default scheme is `https://`.

 ```bash
 $ https example.org
 # → https://example.org
 ```

-When you paste a URL into the terminal, you can even keep the `://` bit in the URL argument to quickly convert the URL into an HTTPie call just by adding a space after the protocol name.
+HTTPie includes a helpful feature that allows you to quickly turn a URL into an HTTPie command.
+This can be useful when you need to convert a URL from your clipboard into an HTTPie command.
+To use this feature, paste a URL into a terminal window, making sure to include a space after the protocol name.
+HTTPie will transform this into an HTTPie command.

+The following examples illustrate this feature:

 ```bash
 $ https ://example.org